 My weekend at Disney World was a fabulous experience and it came at just the right time!
 I loved escaping the monotony of everyday life to have fun with my best friend in the warm sunshine of Florida.
-We rode some fun rides, ate a lot of great food and drank some fantastic cocktails.
-The trip was a little bit of whirlwind, but I wanted to share what we did and ate.
+We rode some fun rides, ate a lot of great food, and drank fantastic cocktails.
+The trip was a bit of a whirlwind, but I wanted to share what we did and ate.
 My friend had never been to Disney before this trip, so we focused a lot more on experiencing the parks versus cramming in a ton of rides.
-If you are more of scenery, shows and overall experience kind of person, this post may give you an idea of things you’d like to do if you visit Disney World anytime soon!
+If you are more of scenery, shows, and overall experience kind of person, this post is for you.
+It will give you an idea of things you’d like to do if you visit Disney World anytime soon!

 A Weekend at Disney World

 The Holiday Inn at Disney Springs

 Since spent just the weekend at Disney World (3 nights total) at Disney, we wanted to save money and get the most out of our trip.
 We decided to stay at a Disney Springs Resort Area Hotel, the Holiday Inn to be specific.
 Several major chain hotels, like Holiday Inn, Best Western, and Hilton, make up the Disney Springs Hotels.
 These hotels are eligible for Extra Magic Hours, in addition to being a short walk away from Disney Springs.
 They also provide transportation to the parks.